Air Timor: History

-In 2010 Austasia Airlines lodged its application to become a national company and change its name to Air Timor S. A., which was approved by the East Timor government.
+In 2010 Austasia Airlines lodged its application to become a national company and change its name to Air Timor S. A., which was approved by the Timor-Leste government.

 In October 2014 the airline commenced operations from Bali, Indonesia direct to Dili, under another charter operation.

-On March 30 2019, Air Timor made their last flight from Dili (DIL) to Singapore (SIN).
+On March 30, 2019, Air Timor made their last flight from Dili (DIL) to Singapore (SIN).
 On June 14, 2019, Air Timor resumed its Dili to Kupang flights, a joint service with Transnusa.
 Currently it operates a thrice weekly flight to Kupang using the ATR 72-600.

-On October 17 2019, Air Timor announced the resumption of the Dili-Singapore route starting October 31 2019, on an Airbus A319 operated by Drukair.
+On October 17, 2019, Air Timor announced the resumption of the Dili-Singapore route starting October 31, 2019, on an Airbus A319 operated by Drukair.
 The route will be flown twice weekly, on Thursdays and Sundays.

 Destinations

 Fleet

 Air Timor does not currently operate nor own any aircraft under its own registry.